 Filing challenge: If you are happy to have earned much after selling off your house then wait, your profit might as well come under taxable charges.
 For single home sellers, anything above $250,000 will be taxable.
 For married couples, the same rule applies to a marginal amount of $500,000.

 Wondering what happens if you sell your house at an under-rated price?
 You will be considered unlucky, simply because you can’t file for tax-return on the initial amount/cost of your residence.
 However, if you lent your house out on a mortgage and the contract period was cut short by reconstruction/ restoration purpose then you might as well get a tax break.
 Such deals are also applicable to conditions such as a short-notice sale or when losing your home to foreclosure.
 This type of tax-breaks means liberation from paying due debts.

 How to plan: This tax-break plan closes this year 2012.
 So in case you want a tax break, then better not waste time.

 Filing challenge: the American government though has been lenient with educational grants; however some important scholarships scheme as tax-cut loans.
 Sorting these educational tax cuts is difficult.
 Some of the variety of schemes is the lifetime learning credit taxable over $2,000 per return, the American opportunity credit tax-free till $2,500 per undergraduate student, the tuition and fees deduction $4,000 max for a single student per family.
 However, you can only file one application for the education tax cut per year.

 Get help to solve your tax doubts

-According to Justine Ransome, national tax officer at Grant Thornton the American opportunity credit is the biggest money saver scheme.
+According to Justine Ransome, a national tax officer at Grant Thornton the American opportunity credit is the biggest money saver scheme.
 Taxes are sorted as per income brackets/slabs; but American Opportunity Credit provides the highest tax-cut, $180,000 for married couples and half the amount for singles.